 – The American Veterinary Medical Association estimates there are 77 million pet dogs in the United States and of that population 0.5% to 1% have DCM, and of those dogs with DCM, only approximately 0.1% are speculated to have DCM related to diet, although that is not scientifically proven.

 – The diets named on the report include both grain-free and grain-inclusive diets.
 Only 1.7% of reported cases represent raw diets, none of which are Stella & Chewy’s.
-While our raw diets are grain free, they are free of all peas, pulses, potatoes, lentils, chickpeas and are 90-95% meat organ and bones, with wholesome organic fruits and vegetables
+While our raw diets are grain-free, they are free of all peas, pulses, potatoes, lentils, chickpeas and are 85-95% meat, organ and bone, with wholesome organic fruits and vegetables.

-– Our Baked Raw Coated and Raw Blend kibble recipes emphasize meat and organ ingredients as they are 65-70% meat and animal ingredients.
-The first two ingredients for all of our kibble options are animal protein based and all our diets are potato free.
+– Our Raw Coated Baked Kibble and Raw Blend Baked Kibble recipes emphasize meat and organ ingredients as they are 65-70% meat and animal ingredients.
+The first two ingredients for all of our kibble options are animal protein-based and all our diets are potato-free.
 We have always supplemented all our raw and kibble diets with taurine as an added ingredient to confidently provide a readily available source.

 – We do want to share that Stella & Chewy’s utilizes our expert formulation team, including veterinarians and an animal nutritionist with their PhD in animal nutrition, to deliver products designed to meet the safest and most nutritious dietary standards and we have a 16 year track record of making quality pet food.

 – We will continue to monitor this investigation and collaborate to understand DCM and its possible causes.
 If you have any concerns about DCM or other health issues, we encourage you to reach out to your own veterinarian to discuss the best options for your pet’s individual needs.
 If you have further questions about our brand specifically, please reach out to our team at email@example.com